Get the Book

 The Rules You Never Got to Read

 Capital gains, principal residence exemptions, income splitting.
-The code that most Canadians were never handed.
+The code most Canadians were never handed.

 Ch.
 4